-Teen therapy is one branch of psychotherapy that I offer for children aged 12-21 years .
-Problems typical of adolescence include school difficulties (poor grades, low motivation, AD(H)D, parent-child conflict (negotiating the teenager’s desire for more freedom and privileges, issues involving defiance, respect and compromise), drug use and abuse, video game addiction, depression and withdrawal, oppositionality and hostility, and sexual experimentation.
+Teen therapy in Toronto is one branch of therapy that I offer for children aged 12-21 years .
+Problems typical of adolescence include school difficulties (poor grades, low motivation, ADHD in teens, parent-child conflict (negotiating the teenager’s desire for more freedom and privileges, issues involving defiance, respect and compromise), drug use and abuse, video game addiction, depression and withdrawal, oppositionality and hostility, and sexual experimentation.

 The Toronto Therapy Approach: Teen Therapy

 There may be other difficulties that a teenager has struggled with for many years, such as sleeping or eating problems, issues related to self-esteem, Autistic Spectrum Disorders, attention disorders, and so on, that continue to plague a child as he enters adolescence, or actually worsen at this time.
 It is not uncommon for the relationship between a teenager and his or her parents to undergo considerable change during this phase which is difficult for the whole family to deal with.
 Teens often become more private and seek more physical and emotional distance from their parents.
 Some teenagers seem to desire more of everything, but especially freedom, control and power.
 These changes can be alarming and personally challenging for parents as they observe their child transforming in front of them, and teenagers do not usually evolve easily, but likewise feel challenged and disturbed by their transformation.
 I have found that psychotherapy can be useful for teens and parents alike to negotiate these changes while still remaining in touch with each other, as they attempt to carry over some of the positive aspects of the earlier relationship they shared when the child was younger into the new relationship that must be negotiated between a teenager and his or her parents.